APCSLowell/DataVisualization/README.md

 # Make a Data Visualization
 In this assignment you will create a picture that will help in understanding an array of data.
-You may find  the TBD slides helpful in this assignment.
+You may find slides TBD of the TBD presentation helpful.
+Your program should use a variety of the [Processing graphics functions](https://processing.org/reference/).
+You will also define two functions:
+`public void setup()`
+`public void draw()`
+Scroll down to see links to samples of other students submissions for this assignment.
+Have fun and be creative!
+Your data visualization  doesn't have to look like anyone else's.

 Suggested steps to complete this assignment
 -------------------------------------------